Blended Pistachio Overnight Oats

 Pro Tips

-- Adjust thickness.
-If the oats feel too thick in the morning, stir in 1–2 tablespoons milk.
+• Adjust thickness later.
+If the oats become too thick in the fridge, stir in a splash of almond milk before eating.

 Substitutions and Variations